So, about a year ago, I watched all 5 Twilight movies in two days.

 So yeah, after that blog, I started to calm down some.
 SOME.
 I still wanted to bitch-slap people for bringing it up, and I still wanted to burn the movies whenever I crossed paths with them.
 However, I no longer feared I’d have a psychotic meltdown over it.
 Progress.
 I guess I have the blog to thank for that.

 Afterwards, I was shocked to find that I was actually okay!
 I didn’t even feel like railing on Kristen Stewart anymore.
-I don’t think she’s very talented, but I don’t hate her.
+I don’t think she has a ton of range, but I don’t think she’s terrible.
 It’s amazing, it really is.
 I wish you could feel what I felt after I watched them.
 It was like, the sweetest relief ever.
 I wasn’t bitter anymore!
 And I didn’t even find it weird that it just went away so fast.

 I really feel like watching the movies freed me.
-It helped me admit one kind of big thing (for me): it’s possible that my vampire book (that I had gotten so hung up on) got rejected because they simply didn’t like the concept…it’s possible I wasn’t getting auto-rejected by everyone.
+It helped me admit one kind of big thing (for me): it’s possible that my vampire book (that I had gotten so hung up on) is actually not that good.
 It’s possible.
 And maybe…just maybe…it was okay for me to move on.

 Before this whole Twilight fiasco, I was burned out on vampires.
 I loved my characters though so I told myself this: I would write this series for them and then I was moving on.
 Maybe not forever, but I wanted to write about something else like really bad.
 Then Twilight happened and it made me feel like I’d been pushed out.
 Like it wasn’t my choice anymore.
 And I hated it.
 And myself.